SerraAlessandro/ASCON/README.md

 				pt_words := pt_words + 1;
 			end loop;
 ```
+Just like the associated data, also the plaintext is processed in blocks of 128 bits, that get handled in a similar way as AD.

 This code handles the full 128 bit words of the plaintext when the remaining unprocessed part is longer than 128 bits, and it outputs the respective cyphertext 128 bits words.

 ```